r4dat/1D_Genetic_Knapsack/README.txt

 From the client perspective we're interacting with the EvolutionFactory interface, and the Crossover and Mutation interfaces.

+As a future state the factories could take in a run-time Organism and return appropriate mutate/crossover functions as these would differ depending on gene type (bits vs letter sets as in DNA for example).

 __Abstraction__
 I'd acknowledge that there is space for further OOP in the organism class.
 I have not further done so out of deference to the actual GA problem I'm solving.